alexFrankfurt/KeyMemorizer/README.md

 # KeyMemorizer

 A Windows keyboard input logger with full multi-language layout support.
-Captures all typed characters — including non-Latin scripts like Cyrillic — by querying the active keyboard layout via the Windows API.
+Captures Cyrillic and English typed characters  — by querying the active keyboard layout via the Windows API.

 ## Features